que-es-un-array

 curso-programacion-array-1

-This means we can quickly access any element in the array without having to traverse all the previous elements.
+This means we can quickly access any element in the array without needing to go through all the previous elements.

-ARRAYS are very efficient collections in terms of space usage, and they offer quick access to elements.
+ARRAYS are very efficient collections in terms of space usage and offer fast access to elements.

 The main use of ARRAYS is to handle a fixed number of elements.
-It is mainly suitable for transferring and storing data between parts of the program.
+It is mainly suitable for transferring and storing data between parts of a program.

 For example, imagine a function getStudents() that returns a collection with the students of a course.
-The students are what they are, let’s say 27.
+The students are who they are, let’s say 27.

-I don’t want you to add or remove students, because they are what they are.
-So I return a ARRAY of fixed length.
-Then you can do whatever you want with it.
+I don’t want you to add or remove students, because that’s who they are.
+So I return a fixed-length ARRAY.
+Then, you can do whatever you want with it.

-On the other hand, to work with a collection, it is normal to use a Dynamic Array, which is a “better” and much more versatile version.
-But to exchange collections, it is better to use an array.
+On the contrary, to work with a collection, it is normal to use a Dynamic Array, which is an “enhanced” and much more versatile version.
+But for exchanging collections, it’s better to use an array.

 PropertyList